Samreay/Marz/README.md

 # Updates

+## 1.2.7
+* Updating run scripts so that `marz.sh` can be run from a remove directory.

 ## 1.2.6
 * Adding range values similar to DS9, such that any unremoved artifacts do not disrubt the plot extents too much.